UWPCE-PythonCert/Py300/_sources/ABCs.rst.txt

 Sometimes it is nice to more formally define an interface.

 Abstract Base Classes are a way to define a specific interface.
-In particular, the the protocols of the standard Python object types.
+In particular, the protocols of the standard Python object types.

 They were added to Python to formalize the "Duck Typing" approach in some contexts.
 See PEP 3119 for the details: